Sensorino/Sensorino/README.md

 Sensorino firmware
 ==================

-This repository contains Arduino-compatible libraries that implement the Sensorino node's logic -- both the remote node's and the central Base node (aka.
+See further down for general information about the Sensorino project.
+This repository contains Arduino-compatible libraries that implement the _Sensorino node_'s logic -- both the remote node's and the central _Base node_ (aka.
 Gateway).
 They implement enough logic that the final sketch may be limited to just a few lines of code that initializes node-specific services, sets their addresses and identifiers.

 The Sensorino subdirectory contains the remote node library and the Base subdirectory contains the base node library.
-Both can be installed by copying/symlinking to Arduino's "Libraries" directory or from within the IDE.
+Both can be installed by copying/symlinking to Arduino's _"Libraries"_ directory or from within the IDE.
 Example sketches for both node types can be found in subdirectories named sketch0, sketch1, etc.

-The Base library has one dependency, the excellent aJson library for JSON parsing and generation on Arduino.
-It can be installed from its github repository (git clone https://github.com/interactive-matter/aJson.git) or from a submodule of the Sensorino repository.
-We also maintain a copy of the RadioHead library which is however optional.
+The Base library has one dependency, the excellent _aJson_ library for JSON parsing and generation on Arduino.
+It can be installed from its github repository (`git clone https://github.com/interactive-matter/aJson.git`) or from a submodule of the Sensorino repository.
+We also maintain a copy of the _RadioHead_ library which is however optional.
 By default Sensorino uses its own minimal nRF24L01+ radio driver.
 You can switch to RadioHead to experiment with options such as mesh networking.

 The Sensorino Project
 =====================